anirudh-eka/anirudh-eka.github.io/about/index.markdown

 				</section>
 			</section>
 			<section id="about-me">
-				Toomanynames is about fighting for freedom in the world and in the self.
-It is written by Anirudh "Eka", a poet and software developer based in Chicago.
+				<p>Toomanynames is written by Anirudh "Eka", a poet and software developer based in Chicago.</p>
+				<p>The content is <a href="http://zenhabits.net/uncopyright/">uncopyrighted</a>.
+This means you can use it however you want!
+Attribution is appreciated but not required.</p>
 			</section>
       	</div>
 	</div>